Frequently Asked Questions

 - quality of the written report

 The numeric totals from the appraisers are averaged.
 Within each award category, the project with the highest average rating is considered for award.

 No. The appraisers do not perform a full critique of the project (as would be the case for a journal article submission).
 Any comments that are supplied are directed solely to the Awards Committee for the purpose of scoring and ranking the award submissions.
 Furthermore, providing a peer-review mechanism for manuscripts is outside of the scope of the National Awards Program.
 If you wish to receive feedback on your project, please consider submitting a manuscript for publication in the Canadian Journal of Hospital Pharmacy (CJHP).

-Team members who meet the submission criteria will be recognized at an awards ceremony at the Professional Practice Conference (PPC) and will receive a personalized framed certificate.
-Nominees who meet submission criteria will be recognized on the CSHP website, in CSHP's Interactions newsletter, and in the ceremony program.
-Finally, all team members, regardless of whether the individual meets submission criteria, will be recognized in the CJHP.
+Team members who meet the membership criteria will be recognized at an awards ceremony at the Professional Practice Conference (PPC) [the 2021 ceremony will be virtual] and will receive a personalized framed certificate.
+They will also be recognized in the ceremony program, in Interactions newsletter, and on cshp.ca.
+Award-winning project abstracts will be published in the CJHP.

 Please visit the awards home page for details.

-The only requirement for serving as a project appraiser is that you hold a professional degree in pharmacy and that your CSHP membership dues have been paid for the current year.
+The only requirements for serving as an appraiser are a professional degree in pharmacy and a current CSHP membership.
 You will also be asked to self-declare any areas of expertise.

 Yes.
 In this situation, the Awards Committee will not assign any project to you for appraisal in the same category in which you submit.

-You will be given a maximum of three projects to review.
-It is estimated that each project appraisal will take approximately one hour.
+You will be given a maximum of three submissions to review.
+It is estimated that each appraisal will take approximately one hour.